bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

   - lv 4: It's hard to sustain this many backdoors without a lot of upkeep due to them going offline or resetting.
 More connection severing on the darknet. player starts taking damage sometimes. creepypasta appears on player terminal, signed by the darknet.
   - lv 5: ports and file writes and other ns methods sometimes fail silently, or return garbage data. hard mode that is effectively opt-in

-- Attempt to make connection?

-  - chance to put current server offline?
-  - chance to move the target server
-  - only nearby servers are valid

-- New augments?

-  - Some given by lab
-  - Some in various factions
-  - Give cha? what else?

 ## TODO later:

-stasis link limit upgrade?

 - change mutations to be on game cycle loop